rkterungwa16/terk-react-components/src/components/sidebar/Sidebar.md

 The Sidebar component automatically adapts to different screen sizes:

-- On small screens (sm, md breakpoints): Sidebar is hidden by default
+- On small screens (sm, md breakpoints):
+  - Sidebar is hidden by default
+  - When open, an overlay is displayed behind the sidebar
+  - Sidebar appears as a sliding drawer over the content
-- On larger screens (lg, xl, 2xl breakpoints): Sidebar is visible according to the `isClose` prop
+- On larger screens (lg, xl, 2xl breakpoints):
+  - Sidebar is visible according to the `isClose` prop
+  - No overlay is displayed

 ### Transition States